 With your goals defined, activities planned, and agenda set, it’s time to run the product development workshop!
 Remember, the more time you spend planning and preparing for the workshop, the easier and more productive this part will be.
 Here are some helpful ideas, questions to ask, and best practices to keep the workshop running smoothly.

 Think about who uses your product, when, where, and how they interact with it.
-Ask yourself why they use it, what their motivations, expectations, and challenges are.
-What are the reasons to use your product over a competitor?
+Ask yourself why they use it, and what their motivations, expectations, and challenges are.
+What are the reasons to choose your product over a competitor?

-Start mapping user personas to user stories such as login flow, making purchases, running a search, etc., in order to define the experiences that a user has with your product.
+Start mapping user personas to user stories, such as the login flow, making purchases, running a search, etc., to define the experiences that a user has with your product.
 Build the customer journey map by connecting user interactions with product features.

-Which actionable improvements can be attached to user experiences?
-What are some of the negative experiences a user currently experiences with the application, and what are the opportunities to improve?
+Which actionable improvements can be associated with user experiences?
+What are some of the negative experiences users currently face with the application, and what opportunities exist for improvement?

 Include every attendee.
-A condensed and highly visual pyramid diagram that identifies stakeholder and customer values.
+Utilize a condensed and highly visual pyramid diagram that identifies stakeholder and customer values.

-Use positive statements to optimise participant output.
-Phrases like “Let me see if I’ve got that correct…” or “That’s very interesting, but…” to make sure everyone understands important information, and keep attention focused on critical tasks
+Use positive statements to optimize participant output.
+Phrases like “Let me confirm if I understand correctly…” or “That’s very interesting, but…” help ensure everyone comprehends important information and keeps attention focused on critical tasks.

 Stay on task.
-Every workshop has lots of opportunities to dive down various topical rabbit holes.
-Make sure activities are achieving their stated objectives, and those discussions don’t stray too far off topic.
+Every workshop presents numerous opportunities to delve into various topical rabbit holes.
+Ensure activities achieve their stated objectives, and discussions don’t stray too far off-topic.

 Don’t do everything yourself.
 Product development workshops take a lot of time and effort to organize and run.
-Someone in the room, such as the “scribe” (note taker) should be designated to assist you with small tasks and help keep things running smoothly.
+Designate someone in the room, such as the "scribe" (note-taker), to assist you with small tasks and help keep things running smoothly.

 Take breaks.
-Workshops typically take place over several days for 2-4 hour sessions, so it’s important that everyone is rested and free of distractions.
-Provide adequate breaks, and make sure attendees have time to attend to everyday tasks outside the sessions.
+Workshops typically span several days with 2-4 hour sessions, so it’s essential that everyone is rested and free of distractions.
+Provide adequate breaks, and ensure attendees have time to attend to everyday tasks outside the sessions.

 Collate results.
-Make sure you didn’t miss anything.
+Make sure nothing is missed.
 Check artifacts after each session and ensure that every attendee contributed to the workshop output, wherever their input was relevant.

 At this stage, the workshop is complete, the room is quiet, and everyone has gone for the day.
-Your task now as the workshop lead (in conjunction with the scribe or whoever helped organize) is to mold all the data generated by the workshop into usable forms.
-There are a few tasks which should be completed as soon as possible in order to maximize efficiency and the results gleaned from the workshop.
+Your task now, as the workshop lead (in conjunction with the scribe or whoever helped organize), is to mold all the data generated by the workshop into usable forms.
+There are a few tasks that should be completed as soon as possible to maximize efficiency and the results gleaned from the workshop.

 - Collect & digitize materials, finalize the design plan, and distribute draft documents.